mavogel/ilias-client/README.md

 A command line interface client for accessing (a small part of at the moment of) the [SOAP](https://en.wikipedia.org/wiki/SOAP) interface of the Ilias e-Learning platform.

-Requires JDK 1.8 or higher and Maven.
+Requires [jdk8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) or higher and [maven](https://maven.apache.org/).

 Purpose
 =======